pxlnght/minecraft-hardcore-revival/README.md

 Why tho?

 1) You're unable to edit offline player's gamemodes.
+2) Manually setting players from spectator back to survival was annoying.
-2) It's possible to do this via a datapack, but calculating the time to do so would suck.
+3) It's possible to do this via a datapack, but I didn't feel like learning how datapacks work.
-3) This is super light weight in terms of resource usage.
+4) This is super light weight in terms of resource usage.
 A datapack would cause more load on the server than this.
-4) Just to flex, y'know?
+5) Just to flex, y'know?

 Notes: